 Data Science Ethics (Coursera)

-A free online course offered by the University of Michigan on Coursera.
-What are the ethical considerations regarding the privacy and control of consumer information and big data, especially in the aftermath of recent large-scale data breaches?
-This course provides a framework to analyze these concerns as you examine the ethical and privacy implications of collecting and managing big data.
-Explore the broader impact of the data science field on modern society and the principles of fairness, accountability and transparency as you gain a deeper understanding of the importance of a shared set of ethical values.
-You will examine the need for voluntary disclosure when leveraging metadata to inform basic algorithms and/or complex artificial intelligence systems while also learning best practices for responsible data management, understanding the significance of the Fair Information Practices Principles Act and the laws concerning the "right to be forgotten."
-This course will help you answer questions such as who owns data, how do we value privacy, how to receive informed consent and what it means to be fair.
+This course explores the ethical and privacy implications of big data, and the broader impact of data science on modern society.
+You will examine the principles of fairness, accountability, and transparency as they relate to data; the need for voluntary disclosure when leveraging metadata to inform basic algorithms and/or complex artificial intelligence systems; best practices for responsible data management; as well as the significance of the Fair Information Practices Principles Act and the laws concerning the "right to be forgotten."
+You will tackle questions such as who owns data, how do we value privacy, how to receive informed consent and what it means to be fair.

 Length: 4 weeks (self-paced).